ninadgawad/Software-Engineering/Cloud Computing/Amazon Web Services/README.md

 **Amazon API Gateway**
 Provides managed API endpoints with throttling, authentication, and monitoring capabilities.
 It serves as the entry point for microservices, handling request routing, validation, and response transformation.

+**Amazon Elastic Container Registry (ECR)**
+Stores Docker images with vulnerability scanning, lifecycle policies, and fine-grained access controls.
+Integration with ECS/EKS enables automated deployments and rollbacks.

+**Amazon RDS PostgreSQL**
+It provides managed relational database services with automated backups, patch management, and Multi-AZ deployment for high availability.
+Read replicas can be deployed across regions for read scaling and disaster recovery.

+**Amazon RDS Proxy**
+Manages database connections efficiently, reducing connection overhead and improving application performance during traffic spikes.

+**Amazon S3**
+S3 provides virtually unlimited object storage with multiple storage classes for cost optimization.
+S3 integrates with CloudFront for content delivery and supports versioning, lifecycle policies, and cross-region replication.

+**Amazon MSK (Managed Streaming for Apache Kafka) Provides fully managed Kafka clusters with automatic provisioning, monitoring, and scaling.
+MSK handles high-throughput event streaming for real-time notifications and data processing.

+**Amazon SQS and Amazon SNS**
+Complement Kafka for simpler messaging patterns, providing reliable message queuing and pub/sub capabilities with dead letter queues for error handling.

+**Amazon EMR**
+Runs Apache Spark clusters for large-scale data processing and analytics workloads.
+EMR integrates with S3 for data lake architectures and supports automatic scaling based on workload demands.

+**AWS Glue**
+Provides serverless ETL capabilities for data preparation and transformation, with a managed catalog for metadata management and schema evolution.

+**Amazon CloudWatch**
+Ccollects metrics, logs, and traces from all AWS services.
+Custom metrics and alarms enable proactive monitoring and automated responses to system events.